caraya/feedback-review/amp.md

 >
 > > This does not run counter to the idea that the publisher may also have separate expressions [of] similar content published.
 Say a publisher has a long-form analysis article about college admissions data.
 Then, say they have a companion piece that’s an interactive experience letting people play with the data through charts and other visualizations.
 It wouldn’t be correct to call the long-form piece the canonical for the interactive.
 They each stand on their own, although being related.

 This bothers me in so many levels but I'll start with the most basic concern and fear: Are we turning the mobile web into a single vendor experience?
-Will this force other search engines into playing the AMP game or be left behind?
+Will this difference between stories and web content force publishers into AMP or be left behind by not providing good results in the search page?

 How about leveraging other parts of the web platform to tell the same type of stories you do with AMP?
 Again, isn't improving the whole web experience the name of the game?

-**Who is AMP competing with?
-Inside Google?
-Outside?**

-I've always wondered how can Google support so many technologies that, some times, compete with each other.
-Some of the specific questions I have:

-* Can you generate AMP HTML from an Angular application?
-If not then how do I provide an AMP alternative for an Angular application?
-* How does AMP coexist with Polymer elements and elements created with other web-components frameworks?

-Outside competition is easier to measure.
-Facebook and Apple each has their own content format to enable easy agregation.
-Facebook uses its platform for delivery and Apple leverages the News App in iOS.

-We can ask the same question we asked about Angular for any other framework available in the Market

 ## Technical questions